 1.2.1 To ensure that this assessment has been appropriately considered, daylight and sunlight assessments have been undertaken in accordance with the Building Research Establishment Report 'Site Layout Planning for Daylight and Sunlight - A Guide to Good Practice' 2011 (the "BRE guide") and also on British Standard 8206 - 2: 2008 - 'Lighting for Buildings - Part 2: Code of Practice for Daylighting', to which the BRE report refers.

 1.2.2 The standards and tests applied within this assessment are briefly described in Appendix A.

 1.3 Daylight and Sunlight

-1.3.1 The proposed development comfortably meets the BRE criteria for daylight and sunlight.
+1.3.1 Regarding the surrounding properties the proposed development is generally BRE compliant.